RawadAlaryan/Sorting-Algorithms/README.md

     <li>If they are Strings, Characters, then we do alphabetical ordering.</li>
 </ul>

 #### Types of Sorting Algorithms:
 **1. Comparison Based Sorting Algorithms:**<br/>
-We use comparison to sort the items.<br/>
-<i>Examples:</i> Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort.<br/>
+We use comparison to sort the items. <i>Examples:</i> Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort.<br/>
 **2. Non-Comparison Based Sorting Algorithms:**<br/>
-We do not use comparison to sort the items.<br/>
-<i>Examples:</i> Radix Sort, Bucket Sort.<br/>
+We do not use comparison to sort the items. <i>Examples:</i> Radix Sort, Bucket Sort.<br/>

 #### Sorting Algorithms Terms:
 **Time complexity:**<br/>
 It quantifies the amount of time taken by an algorithm to run as a function of the length of the input.<br/><br/>

 **Space Complexity:**<br/>
 It quantifies the amount of space or memory taken by an algorithm to run as a function of the length of the input.<br/><br/>

+**Inplace Sorting Algorithm:**<br/>
-IN PLACE ALGORITHM: An In-place sort needs only O(1) memory beyond the items being sorted.
+An In-place sorting algorithm needs only O(1) space/memory beyond the items being sorted.
 So an in place algorithm does not need any extra memory.
-						An In-Place Algorithm will not allocate any extra memory like a temporary array in order to make the sorting.
+An Inplace algorithm will not allocate any extra memory like a temporary array in order to make the sorting.<br/>
-						Example of In-Place Algorithms: Bubble Sort, Comb Sort, Selection Sort, Insertion Sort, Heap Sort and Shell Sort.
+<i>Example of In-place Sorting Algorithms:</i> Bubble Sort, Comb Sort, Selection Sort, Insertion Sort, Heap Sort and Shell Sort.<br/>
-						Example of Out-Of-Place Algorithms: Merge Sort: We need some extra memory to sort the items.
+<i>Example of Out-of-place Sorting Algorithms:</i> Merge Sort: We need some extra memory to sort the items.<br/>

+**Recursive Sorting Algorithms:**<br/>
-	Recursive: Some Sorting Algorithms are implemented in a recursive manner - especially: Divide and Conquer Algorithms.
-Example: Merge Sort and Quick Sort.
+Some Sorting Algorithms are implemented in a recursive manner - especially: Divide and Conquer Recursive Algorithms.<br/>
+- Example: Merge Sort and Quick Sort.

+**Stable Sorting Algorithms:**<br/>
-	Stable: A Stable Sorting Algorithm maintains the relative order of items whose values are equal.
+A Stable Sorting Algorithm maintains the relative order of items whose values are equal.
-			Example of Stable Algorithms: Merge Sort.
+- Example of Stable Algorithms: Merge Sort.<br/>

+**Unstable Sorting Algorithms:**<br/>
+An Unstable Sorting Algorithm does not maintain the relative order of items whose values are equal.
-			Example of Unstable Algorithms: Quick Sort.
+- Example of Unstable Algorithms: Quick Sort.<br/>

 ### Implementations of Sorting Algorithms:
 #### Comparison-Based Sorting Algorithms: